Cider Marinated Turkey Recipe

 - 1 tablespoon canola oil

-- 1. In a large stockpot, combine the cider and seasonings.
+- 1. In a large kettle, combine the first seven ingredients.
 Bring to a boil.
 Cook and stir until salt is dissolved.
 Stir in oranges.
 Remove from the heat.
 Add water; cool to room temperature.

 - 2. Remove giblets from turkey; discard.
 Place a turkey-size oven roasting bag inside a second roasting bag; add turkey.
 Place in a roasting pan.
 Carefully pour cooled marinade into bag.
 Squeeze out as much air as possible; seal bag and turn to coat.
 Refrigerate for 12-14 hours; turn several times.